Fathom is hiring for multiple positions across our nationwide sites! To see all open positions, click here.

 Electroplating

 Electroplating adds a metal layer to the outside of a part, increasing its strength and durability.
-Electroplating dissolves metal in an electrolytic solution and transfers it onto the surface of the part.
+This process dissolves metal in an electrolytic solution and transfers it onto the surface of the part.

 Micro Machining Process (MMP)

-The micro machining process is used to produce a mirror-like finish with great technical precision while preserving the geometries of the part.
-The part is first mapped using a profile-meter to create a roughness profile.
-The part is then moved to an MMP envelope where micro-milling cutters begin to polish the part.
+Micromachining produces a mirror-like finish while preserving the fine details of the part.
+The part is first mapped using a profile meter, which creates a roughness profile of its surfaces.
+The part is then moved to an MMP envelope where micro-milling cutters polish the part, removing irregularities.

 Fathom has the expertise and technology to help you meet your needs faster.